samrudh/code-qr-code-reader-rpi3/README.md

 ## QR code reader on a Raspberry Pi 3

-This guide will show you how to create a QR code reader by using the `zbarlight` python library and `fswebcam` to take the picture.
+This guide will show you how to create a QR code reader by using the `zbarlight` python library and `picamera` to take the picture.
 We will not be using `open cv` or any other image processing libraries.

 ### What you'll need

 * Raspberry Pi 2 / 3
 * MicroSD Card with Raspbian on it ([Tutorial](https://github.com/rijinmk/guide-to-install-any-os-terminal-rpi3))
-* A USB webcam
+* A picamera module (like [this](https://www.raspberrypi.org/products/camera-module-v2/))
 * Micro USB cable
 * Keyboard, Mouse, Monitor
 * HDMI cable for the monitor